pachyderm/pachyderm/LOCAL.md

 Running `--help` describes some options that may be of use.
 Protect the `--help` flag from `bazel run` as you always do.

+#### Configuring the push

+You'll often want to play around with different Helm values.
+You can set these in config files in `${XDG_CONFIG_HOME}/pachdev`, usually `~/.config/pachdev`.
+A file named `pachyderm-values.json` in this directory, if it exists, is applied to every push, regardless of the cluster name or namespace name.
+A file named `<cluster name>-pachyderm-values.json` will apply to pushes to the cluster named `<cluster name>`.
+Finally, a file named `<cluster name>-<namespace>-pachyderm-values.yaml` will apply to any push to the named namespace in the named cluster.

 ### Delete a cluster

     bazel run //src/testing/pachdev delete-cluster [<optional name>]